-After connecting the appliance to the power or following a power cut, the settings for initial use are shown in the display.
+After connecting the appliance to the power or following a power cut, the settings for initial use are shown on the display.
+It may take a few seconds for the instruction to appear.

-Note: You can change these settings at any time in the basic settings. → "Basic settings" on page 14
+Note: You can change these settings at any time in the basic settings. \rightarrow "Basic settings" on page 18

-Setting the language
+Selecting the language

+The language is the first setting displayed.
 "German" is the preset language.

-- 1. Use the rotary selector to select the required language. - Touch the > arrow.The next setting appears.
+- 1. Turn the rotary selector to set the required language. - 2.
+Press the field to confirm.
+The next setting appears.